 Alongside the look you want, lifestyle factors can also affect where you choose to have your breast implants placed.
 For example, if you enjoy strenuous physical activity, such as bodybuilding, then under the muscle implants might not be a good option for you, as the contraction can cause an animation deformity.

-When you choose to have breast implant surgery performed by Mr Pieri, you’ll get the benefit of his extensive knowledge of the procedure and longstanding experience in delivering breast enhancements in Newcastle and throughout the North East.
+When you choose to have breast implant surgery performed by Mr Pieri, you’ll get the benefit of his extensive knowledge of the procedure and longstanding experience in delivering breast enhancements.
 In his initial consultations, he can help you decide on the right placement for your breast implants so that you get the outcome you’ve always wanted.

 To begin your breast augmentation journey, email to find out more about the options available.
 If you want to get personalised information on the best implant placement for you from Mr Pieri, book a consultation today.